 The fields are straightforward.
 You need the address of the CPM server.
 It is required that the CPM Server will be reachable from this instance.
-Also the agent will need to reach AWS endpoints to interact with the AWS API.
 The port is 443 by default (agents communicate with CPM server using the HTTPS protocol).
 However, if you are using a custom port for your CPM server, you will need to change the port here to the correct value.
-The agent key is the same key you generated in the previous section, please copy and paste it here.